XingFramework/xing-book/pragmatism/outstanding_questions.md

   recursive directives?
 Examples:  `NavBar` and `LocationList`
 * In general, a list of all a1atscript annotations and their functionality, particularly as they relate to each other.
+* What rules do we use to arrange the frontend files?
+How does that interact with the module loading configuration?
+Why must we repeat naming in the frontend? e.g. Why is there src/app/consumers/signup/consumerSignupStates.js as opposed to src/app/consumers/signup/states.js ?